oracle/db-sharding/container-based-sharding-deployment/samples/container-files/docker-container-files/docker-sharded-database-with-system-sharding.md

 If you want to Scale-in an existing Oracle Globally Distributed Database by removing a particular shard database out of the existing shard databases, then you will to complete the steps in below order:

-- Confirm the shard to be deleted is present in the list of shards in the Oracle Globally Distributed Database
+- Confirm the shard to be deleted is present in the list of shards in the Oracle Globally Distributed Database.
-- Move the chunks out of the shard database which you want to delete
+- Move the chunks out of the shard database which you want to delete.
-- Delete the shard database from the Oracle Globally Distributed Database
+- Delete the shard database from the Oracle Globally Distributed Database.
-- Confirm the shard has been successfully deleted from the Oracle Globally Distributed Database
+- Confirm the shard has been successfully deleted from the Oracle Globally Distributed Database.

 ### Confirm the shard to be deleted is present in the list of shards in the Oracle Globally Distributed Database